huggingface/blog/argilla-ui-hub.md

 > [!NOTE]
 > In this first version, the Hub dataset must be public.
 If you are interested in support for private datasets, we’d love to hear from you on [GitHub](https://github.com/argilla-io/argilla).

-The dataset’s columns will be mapped to fields and questions in Argilla.
-Fields include the data that you want feedback on, like text, chats, or images.
-Questions are the feedback you want to collect, like labels, ratings, rankings, or text.
-If you need, you can add and configure questions or remove unnecessary fields.
-All of the changes that you make will be previewed in real time, so you can see how your changes affect the dataset.
+The goal is to map dataset columns to fields and questions in Argilla.
+Fields include the data you want feedback on, like text, chats, or images.
+Questions are the feedback you wish to collect, like labels, ratings, rankings, or text.
+You can add and configure questions or remove unnecessary fields if needed.
+You can preview all changes in real time to get a clear idea of the Argilla dataset you’re configuring.

 Once you’re happy with the result, click “Create dataset” to import the dataset.
 Now you’re ready to give feedback!